-Mr. CHEUNG Ying Sheung, aged 58, was appointed as an Independent Non-executive Director on 24 January 2011.
+Mr. CHEUNG Ying Sheung, aged 59, was appointed as an Independent Non-executive Director on 24 January 2011.
 He is also a member of each of the audit committee, the remuneration committee and the nomination committee of the Board.
 Mr. CHEUNG graduated from Imperial College of Science and Technology, University of London with a Bachelor of Science (Engineering) degree in 1973 and a Doctor of Philosophy degree in 1978.
-He joined the University of Hong Kong (the "University") in 1980 and is currently a professor at the Department of Electrical and Electronic Engineering and the Director of Technology Transfer of the University.
+He joined the University of Hong Kong (the "University") in 1980 and is currently Associate Vice-President and Director of Technology Transfer of the University, as well as professor of Electrical and Electronic Engineering.
 He has held various other positions at the University, inter alia, the Dean of Faculty of Engineering between 1994 and 2000.
 He was seconded from the University between 2002 and 2004 to the Hong Kong Government as the Policy Advisor of the Innovation and Technology Commission.
 He is a chartered IT professional and fellow of the BCS, Chartered Institute for IT, and a senior member of the Institute of Electrical and Electronics Engineers ("IEEE").
 He is also a director of the IEEE Foundation.